Facing Nuclear Annihilation, Seoul Shrugs

 Via email, Christina Lee, who works in Seoul for NK News, a publication that reports on North Korea, also notes this strict generational division.
 Talking to residents on Wednesday, she found that “younger Seoulites seemed detached from the whole issue,” she says.
 Because nothing has come of past North Korean saber rattling, the current threat doesn’t seem to register as out of the ordinary.
 On the other hand, older residents are properly wary.
 “An older South Korean man thought the NK threat is very dangerous,” she says. “[He] said, ‘The younger generation who hasn’t experienced war wouldn't understand.’”

 It’s hard to overstate the importance of Seoul to South Korea.
 More than half of South Korea’s 50 million residents live in the Seoul metropolitan area—more than 10 million in the city itself—and approximately 70 percent of the country’s economy is tied to the city.
 It’s also hard to overstate its vulnerability.
-Decades before North Korea became a nuclear threat to the rest of the world, the city lay in the crosshairs of masses of North Korean conventional artillery, minutes away from its jets.
+Decades before North Korea became a nuclear threat to the rest of the world, the city lay in the crosshairs of North Korean conventional artillery, minutes away from its jets.

 What’s new, of course, is that North Korea no longer directly threatens only Seoul or nearby neighbors like Japan.
 In July, U.S. officials told Reuters that North Korea’s latest test of an intercontinental ballistic missile shows that it may be able to strike nearly anywhere in the continental United States.
 That danger is new to U.S. cities and territories, not Seoul.
 Promises from Defense Secretary Jim Mattis that the U.S. would ultimately prevail in any armed exchange aren’t very reassuring for residents of the South Korean capital: The city suffers catastrophic damage in even the best scenarios of a conflict on the peninsula.